stevedekorte/strvct.net/README.md

 ## Introduction

 This paper is intended to be a high level overview of the approach taken by the Strvct framework.
-For technical details, please refer to the [technical documentation](./docs/Technical.md) and [source code](https://github.com/stevedekorte/strvct.net/).
+For technical details, please refer to the [technical documentation](./docs/Technical.html), [source code](https://github.com/stevedekorte/strvct.net/), and [Getting Started Guide](./docs/GettingStartedGuide.html).

 <!--
 ## Overview